Charles Linnaeus Ives: Early life and education

 He was married, June 20, 1860, to Miss Bessie W. Salter, daughter of Cleveland J Salter, of Waverly, Illinois, who survived him.
 They had no children.

-Dr. Ives published in 1873 a pamphlet on the Bible Doctrine of the Soul, which in 1877 he re-published in a duodecimo of 334 pages.

 By his last will he left to the president and fellows of Yale College the sum of $10,000, of which the income is to devoted to the support of indigent and worthy students.
 He was also during his life a generous benefactor of the Yale Medical School.